 Most people begin recovery with medical detox.
 Depending on the substance and the duration of substance use, detox can last for several days or weeks.
 We make detox as comfortable as possible by providing 24/7 monitoring, a safe environment and medications when appropriate.

 As you transition from detox to formal treatment, we continue to provide around-the-clock supervision while introducing counseling and therapy.
 You’ll learn about the underlying causes of substance use, and you’ll work with therapists and peers to build recovery skills.

 When you’re ready for more independence, you’ll have the option of receiving partial hospitalization programming.
-You’ll continue to receive counseling and therapy during the day, but you’ll reside in a sober living home or structured recovery residence at night.
+You’ll continue to receive counseling and therapy during the day, with more freedom.
+Most clients continue to live on-site during this level of care.

 Our intensive outpatient program provides even more independence than PHP.
-You’ll receive fewer hours of recovery programming, and you’ll have an opportunity to practice coping skills at home.
+You’ll receive fewer hours of recovery programming, and you’ll have an opportunity to practice coping skills outside of the treatment center.
 You’ll continue to receive medication management, counseling and support group access during IOP.

 When you’re ready for fewer hours of counseling or programming, you can transition into outpatient treatment.
 The program allows you to increase independence and privacy while maintaining access to support.
 We offer flexible programs designed to treat your needs as you transition out of treatment.

 Recovery is a lifelong journey, and we prepare you for that life.
 We’ll help you develop a plan to find sober housing, access to appropriate medications, local support groups and a personal therapist, if necessary.